Is Bizrate Rewards Legit, Or Is This Another Scam Survey Site?

 It’s the survey-related companies that claim you can earn thousands from taking surveys, that are the real scammers in the industry.

-Still, as survey sites go, I feel Bizrate Rewards has too much negative feedback for me to recommend it.
+As survey sites go though, I just feel Bizrate Rewards has too much negative feedback for me to recommend it.

 Therefore, it’s gets a big thumbs down from me right now.